 Barry

-The Barry originated about 1880 in the nurseries of Ellwanger & Barry, Rochester, New York, and has been recently introduced by that firm after having been thoroughly tested.
-It has their recommendation as a novelty of sterling merit, believed to be valuable for commercial orchards.
-The variety resembles the Greening type of apples in color and in the acidity of the flesh.
+Barry originated about 1880 in the nurseries of Ellwanger & Barry, Rochester, New York.
+It was recently introduced by that firm after having been thoroughly tested by them.
+Ellwanger & Barry recommended it as a novelty of sterling merit and one which they believed would prove valuable for commercial orchards.
+The variety was referenced in the Ellwanger & Barry, Rochester, N.Y., Catalogue of 1895.
+Barry resembles the Greening type of apples in color and in the acidity of the flesh.

 Tree